New to Aikido? Your questions answered

 For the first weeks or months of your classes, you will probably just mimic the instructor and wonder when you’re going to learn all the terms and how you’ll remember everything.
 It comes with practice, practice, practice.
 First you learn the basic foot movements, later you focus on whole body coordination, still later on smoothness, grace, and speed.

 A typical class starts with a warm up to stretch out your muscles, do wrist exercises to simulate the kinds of pins we do and to build flexibility for the practice, and then do some basic movement exercises.
 After we practice rolls down the mat, class will start.

-Each class usually focuses around a specific theme determined by the instructor, but if you come and watch a class, you'll generally see the instructor demonstrate and teach a number of different responses to a specific technique.
+Each class usually focuses around a specific theme determined by the instructor, but if you come to watch a class, you’ll generally see the instructor demonstrate and teach a number of different responses to a specific technique.

 At the end of class we generally do a brief cool-down called kokyu dosa (see photo above)